alpersonalwebsite/react/0-Intro.md

 ```

 Short explanation...
 When we call reduce() we start from 0 (try changing 0 to 100).
 The first time our function is called, totalYear (or accumulator) will have the value of 0 and eachAge 30.
+The return of our function is a new variable (addFriendsAge) with the sum of all ages.

 HOF: Higher Order Function
 Example: reduce()